Group Work Best Practices

 Group Types & Activities

 - Learning Cycle Groups: Groups of learners with similar needs or interests are brought together for a short time to gain support, time, and practice to facilitate content mastery.
-This may be used for remediation or to facilitate personalized learning experiences.
+This may be used for remediation or to promote personalized learning experiences.

 - Peer Tutoring Groups: A small group of learners with a cross-section of characteristics is formed to emphasize content taught to the class.
 This is typical in a lab, field, or clinical activities where educators want to intermix learners with different levels of content exposure or experience.